 For many companies, video recording has replaced one-way mirrored test labs and mystery shoppers.
 With video everywhere, deployed at low cost, companies can test the usability of their software products, footfalls in their stores, and customer interactions at their service desks.
 With multisource desktop video recording, customer experience professionals can study every part of how their company engages with their employees.

 With so much video being produced in companies today, it’s important for employees to have the ability to record at their fingertips, for managers to be able to curate best practices, and for customer experience professionals to share training and reinforce mission.

 From social learning to executive communications, Panopto manages it all in a single solution.
-And with a simple, predictable per user licensing model, it’s easy for trainers and IT departments to rapidly deploy video recorders across enterprise to get employees started quickly.
+And with a simple, predictable per-user licensing model, it’s easy for trainers and IT departments to rapidly deploy video recorders across the enterprise to get employees started quickly.